-School-wide undergraduate assessment criteria for levels , 5&6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols 4 Excels in meeting the expected outcomes demonstrating excellent understanding which is largely original innovative and insightful Makes decisions based on an extensive range of evidence, demonstration an excellent ability to compile ideas into a new whole or propose alternative solutions.
+School-wide undergraduate assessment criteria for levels 4,5 & 6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols Excels in meeting the expected outcomes demonstrating excellent understanding which is largely original innovative and insightful Makes decisions based on an extensive range of evidence, demonstration an excellent ability to compile ideas into a new whole or propose alternative solutions.
 Supports others in achieving peak performance. a professional performing arts environment.
 Excellent presentation using a wide and imaginative range of resources and achieving professional standards. engaging way that inspires trust and respect.
 Actively listens to other opinions, being open to change and confidently adapting behaviour and solutions appropriately for the benefit of the project.
 Clear and insightful communication showing an excellent level of ability to discuss their subject.
 Demonstrates an excellent level of preparation and personal organisation considering theoretical and technical knowledge to provide an environment in which all participants can succeed.
 Demonstrated excellent personal accountability driving projects through to completion in a thoroughly professional manner.
-(0 60- 69 A very good level Demonstrates a good depth and breadth of knowledge and skills that is generally accurate, relevant and informed by a high level of scholarship.
-A very good level Clear and convincing capacity to engage with the project demonstrating clear integration of creative insight and technical ability.
+School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 9 0 0- A very good level A very good level Clear and convincing capacity to engage with the project demonstrating clear integration of creative insight and technical ability.
 A very good level Confident communication demonstrating an ability to analyse and reflect on their work, and its contribution to the collaborative process.
 Very good interpersonal skills, presenting and A very good level Demonstrating very good time and resource management skills.
 Demonstrates very good level of preparation and personal organisation considering theoretical

-School-wide undergraduate assessment criteria for levels , 5 & 6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols 07 2 18 0 Very good integration of principles, theories and techniques.
+School-wide undergraduate assessment criteria for levels 4,5&6 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols Very good integration of principles, theories and techniques.
 Consistently meets the expected outcomes demonstrating very good understanding which is largely original, innovative and insightful.
-Makes decisions based on a range of evidence with an ability to compile ideas into a new whole or propose alternative solutions.
-Performs the role at a very good level that would be expected in a professional performing arts environment.
+Makes decisions based on a range of evidence with an ability to compile ideas into a new whole or propose Performs the role at a very good level that would be expected in a professional performing arts environment.
 Very good presentation using a wide range of resources. negotiating ideas and solutions in a confident and engaging way that gains trust and respect.
 Listening to other opinions and being open to change and adapting behaviour and solutions appropriately for the benefit of the project.
 Clear communication showing a very good level of ability to discuss their subject. and technical knowledge to provide an environment in which all can progress.
 Very good level of accountability seeing projects through to completion and achieving positive results.
-School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 50- 59 A good level Demonstrates a good depth and breadth of knowledge and skills that is generally accurate, relevant and informed by some scholarship.
+School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 50- 59 alternative solutions.
+A good level Demonstrates a good depth and breadth of knowledge and skills that is generally accurate, relevant and informed by some scholarship.
 A good level Consistent capacity to engage with the project demonstrating good integration of creative insight and technical proficiency.
 A good level Good interpersonal skills, able to present and negotiate ideas encouraging trust and respect within the team.
 Listening to other opinions and being able to change A good level Demonstrating good satisfactory time and resource management skills.
 Demonstrates a good level of preparation and personal organisation